Input files¶

 Once the mapping file is created, it is easy to convert an atomistic to

-a coarse-grained trajectory using csg_map
+a coarse-grained trajectory using csg_map.

 csg_map --top topol.tpr --trj traj.trr --cg propane.xml --out cg.gro

-instead works as a trajectory converter.
+mapping is done and csg_map instead works as a trajectory converter.
 In general, mapping

-can be enabled and disabled in most analysis tools, e.g. in csg_stat
+can be enabled and disabled in most analysis tools, e.g. in csg_stat or csg_fmatch.

 Note, the topology files can have different contents as bonded interactions are not provided in all formats.
 In this case, mapping files can be used to define and relabel bonds.